 She BuysTravel Tip: You can now book Disney vacations up to 500 days in advance!
-That means you can book now for visits in 2023 and 2024.
-All it takes is a $200 down payment.
-The balance isn’t due until 30 days prior to travel.
-You can get details on this, as well as help booking, from our partners at Get Away Today.
+That means you can book now for visits in 2023 and 2024 with just a $200 down payment.
+Your balance isn’t due until 30 days prior to travel.
+For more details and help booking reach out to our partners at Get Away Today.
 Not only does the company have the lowest prices, it offers a best price guarantee.
-If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.
+If you ever find park tickets cheaper, Get Away Today won’t just match the price, they will beat it.

 Practical Disney Essentials to Buy Before You Go

 You know what makes your day at EPCOT miserable?
 A toddler with a sunburn.
 Don’t forget this Disney must-have because it’s a pricey gift shop purchase in the hotel or the Disney parks.

 And remember, sunscreen has a “Use By” date printed on it.
 I scored sunscreen on markdown at the end of the summer at Target, getting a three-pack of aerosol bottles for just $2.99.
 Buy this before your Disney vacation and score major savings.

 Heads up – if you’re traveling with only a carry-on, this won’t be an option for you.
 Make sure to put bottles of sunscreen into Ziploc bags when packing them in checked luggage.
 You don’t want any messy surprises!

 Read More: Best Sunscreens for Babies and Kids

 Even with the above sunscreen warning, we know some of y’all are going to wind up with a sunburn.
 It just happens.
 The excitement, the heat, the sweat.
 Be prepared by bringing aloe vera to soothe sore spots.
 I’m a huge fan of the kind that comes in tubs.
 Less potential for mess.
 A new find I love has been aloe vera wipes, perfect for carry-on queens.